catseye/Chrysoberyl/README.markdown

 Collection: Works in Progress by Chris Pressey.

-For "Implementations in (this implementable)", change it to "Works written in (this implementable)", and also list the thing each implementation implements.

 When it does not need building (dist has executables), still, tell how you would build it if you want to.